Install

 • Managed infrastructure optimized for speed over flexibility

-Winner: Cline for model flexibility; Cursor for optimized model performance.
+Cline for model flexibility; Cursor for optimized model performance.

-Security & Compliance
+Security and Compliance

-Critical Gap: Neither tool provides comprehensive enterprise security documentation.
+Neither tool provides comprehensive enterprise security documentation.
 Cursor holds SOC 2 certification but lacks AI-specific governance frameworks.
 Cline provides no documented security certifications required for regulated industries.

 This gap eliminates both tools from consideration for healthcare, financial services, and government organizations requiring verified compliance.

-Pricing & Cost Structure
+Pricing and Cost Structure

-Cursor's Predictable Model:
+Cursor's Predictable Model

 • Pro: $20/month individual